MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/Organization.md

 Top level of the Microsoft Dynamics 365 business hierarchy.
 The organization can be a specific business, holding company, or corporation.

-Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/Organization.cdm.json" target="_blank">GitHub</a>.
+Latest version (0.8.1) of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/Organization.cdm.json" target="_blank">GitHub</a>.

 ## Instances

-Instances of this entity are listed below:
+Instances of this entity are listed below.

 [applicationCommon/Organization](../Organization.md "/core/applicationCommon/Organization.cdm.json/Organization")
-foundationCommon/Organization
+/core/applicationCommon/foundationCommon/Organization.cdm.json/Organization

 ## Traits